An extremely rare white lion cub was recently born on &Beyond Ngala Private Game Reserve… by Claire Trickett12th April 2018

 A common misconception, white lions are often incorrectly referred to as albinos, when in fact their absence of colour is actually the result of a recessive gene.
 When two tawny-coloured lions that both carry this recessive white gene come together and successfully mate, they will produce a white cub.

-It is important to clarify here that white lions are not a separate subspecies of lion; they hold the exact same classification (Panthera Leo) as their tawny counterparts, and together, these big cats remain listed as vulnerable on the IUCN Red List of Threatened Species.
+It is important to clarify here that white lions are not a separate subspecies of a lion; they hold the exact same classification (Panthera Leo) as their tawny counterparts, and together, these big cats remain listed as vulnerable on the IUCN Red List of Threatened Species.

 Wildlife enthusiasts will certainly have heard of the world-renowned white lions of the Timbavati.
 They were first ‘officially’ discovered in 1938 (although local African elders tell tales of their existence for centuries) and this white gene pool is actually unique to the greater Timbavati and southern Kruger National Park area (which is also where &Beyond Ngala Private Game Reserve is situated).
 It is the only place in the world where white lions occur naturally and their presence has contributed significantly to the region’s healthy biodiversity.

-Although, sadly, white lions are being bred in the hundreds in captivity, it is believed that only 13 currently exist in the wild, with only two known individuals in the Kruger National Park.
+Although sadly, white lions are being bred in the hundreds in captivity, it is believed that only 13 currently exist in the wild, with only two known individuals in the Kruger National Park.
 In order to help protect and sustain this genetic rarity, the Global White Lions Protection Trust was established.
-Their aim is to safely and successfully reintroduce captive bred white lions into their natural habitat and they confirm that between 2006 and 2015, there were 15 white lion cub births recorded in the Timbavati-Umbabat-Klaserie Private Nature Reserves and two in the central Kruger.
+Their aim is to safely and successfully reintroduce captive-bred white lions into their natural habitat and they confirm that between 2006 and 2015, there were 15 white lion cub births recorded in the Timbavati-Umbabat-Klaserie Private Nature Reserves and two in the central Kruger.

 Where is the cub now?